dvojitywendy/KenticoCloudDeliveryJavaRxSDK/README.md

     }
 }

-// After you define models, we add type resolvers that will eventually convert items from JSON to your model in runtime.
+// Adds a type resolver that will eventually convert items from JSON to your strongly-typed models at runtime.
-// Please note that currently you need to have models for all content types you intend to work with.
-We plan on releasing
+// Please note that you currently need to have models for all content types you want to work with.
-// an update that will be able to return generic ContentItem if strongly typed model is not found. typeResolvers.add(new TypeResolver<>(Cafe.TYPE, new Function<Void, Cafe>() {
+// We plan on releasing an update that will allow you to return generic ContentItem if the
+// strongly-typed model is not found. typeResolvers.add(new TypeResolver<>(Cafe.TYPE, new Function<Void, Cafe>() {
     @Override
     public Cafe apply(Void input) {